zhlowe93/HazMatPlacardPro/replit.md

 - CFR 49 compliant calculations with proper Table 1/Table 2 and container size logic
 - **Table 1 Materials**: Placard required at any quantity (Class 1.1, 1.2, 1.3, 2.3, 4.3)
 - **Containers Above 85 Gallons**: Placard required at ANY quantity for Table 2 materials
+  - **UN Numbers on Bulk Placards** (49 CFR 172.336): Each unique (class, UN) combination displays as separate placard with its UN number
+  - Example: Two bulk Class 3 containers (UN 1203, UN 1230) → TWO Class 3 placards shown
-- **Containers 85 Gallons or Below**: Placard required when aggregate weight exceeds 1,001 lbs
+- **Containers 85 Gallons or Below**: Placard required when aggregate weight exceeds 1,001 lbs (no UN numbers displayed)
 - **DANGEROUS Placard Option**: Shows when drivers can use DANGEROUS placard as optional alternative (49 CFR 172.504(e))
   - Available for containers 85 gal or below, multiple Table 2 classes, no Table 1 materials
   - **Critical: 2,205 lb threshold is PER LOADING FACILITY (stop number)** - specific placards required only if ≥2,205 lbs of one class at any single stop
   - Correctly handles multi-stop scenarios per DOT regulations
 - Clear visual indication of required vs. not required placards
-- Color-coded placard displays matching DOT standards
+- Color-coded placard displays matching DOT standards with proper contrast for UN numbers
 - Detailed explanations showing requirement type (Table 1, container size, or weight threshold)

 ### Reference Guide